Tomas van Houtryve: Life and career

 Van Houtryve was selected for the inaugural CatchLight Fellowship in 2017 and granted $30,000 for a project titled Lines and Lineage.
 The work explores America's collective amnesia of history, addressing the missing photographic record of the period when Mexico ruled what we now know as the American West.
 Van Houtryve photographed the region with glass plates and a 19th-century wooden camera.
 He paired portraits of direct descendants of early inhabitants of the West—mestizo, Afro-Latin, indigenous, Crypto-Jewish—with photographs of landscapes along the original border and architecture from the Mexican period.
 The work earned van Houtryve France's 2019 Roger Pic Award.
 A monograph of the work was published in 2019 by Radius Books.
 The book was adapted into a one-hour documentary by French television, co-directed by van Houtryve and Mathilde Damoisel.
 The film was first broadcast in France in 2022.
 It premiered in the United States with a screening at the Taos Center for the Arts under the title Far West – The Hidden History in 2022.
+Van Houtryve's mesmerizing aerial footage of the Mexico–United States border was also used for the opening scene of the 2024 Errol Morris film Separated, which was premiered at the 81st Venice International Film Festival.

-In 2022, van Houtryve's aerial drone photograph of Notre-Dame de Paris was featured on the cover of National Geographic Magazine.
+Following the 2019 fire at Notre-Dame de Paris, van Houtryve was selected to photograph and film the damage and reconstruction of the iconic cathedral.
+His photo of Notre Dame was chosen for the cover of National Geographic Magazine in February, 2022.
+A major solo exhibition of his photographs, featuring monumental prints, was exhibited on the public square in front of Notre Dame from March 2023 to May 2024.
+His images of the cathedral were next exhibited at the Rencontres d'Arles festival in the south of France.
+A monograph of his work, titled 36 Views of Notre Dame, was published in the fall of 2024 by Radius Books.